OliverSchlueter/mauerstrassenloewen/architecture-decision-log/0001-establish-adr-process.md

 ## Consequences

 - Every time an architecture decision is made, there is a need to create a new ADR entry in the log
-- Every architecture decision must be reviewed and accepted by all team members
+- Every architecture decision must be reviewed and approved by all team members in order to be accepted
 - We do not modify existing ADR entries, but we can add new ones to clarify or update previous decisions

 ## References